Raian-Rahman/Knowledge-Base/Cheat Sheet/latex.md

     ```
 - If citation of a website is not found, add the link to the website in the footnote
 - Don't add too much details on a caption of table.
 But, we can explain an image in the caption
+- To show multiplication sign, use ```\times``` to show the multiplication sign in an equation
+- Use $0.00002$ to show the number in a paper.
+Don't use it as plain text
+- Always put table or figures at the top or bottom of the page.
+Putting image in between will cause waste of space

 # Basic Tags